2025–26 RC Strasbourg Alsace season

-The 2025–26 season is the 120th season in the history of RC Strasbourg Alsace, and the club's ninth consecutive season in Ligue 1.
-In addition to the domestic league, the club is participating in the Coupe de France and UEFA Conference League.
+The 2025–26 season was the 120th season in the history of RC Strasbourg Alsace, and the club's ninth consecutive season in Ligue 1.
+In addition to the domestic league, the club participated in the Coupe de France and UEFA Conference League.

+Season summary

+With five wins and a draw during the league phase of the UEFA Conference League, Strasbourg finished top of the table and advanced to the round of 16.

+On 6 January 2026, it was announced that fellow BlueCo owned club Chelsea had appointed Liam Rosenior as their new head coach.